HelgaZambrana/invoice-data-pipeline/README.md

-# 🧾 Invoice ETL Pipeline
+# Invoice Data Pipeline with FastAPI & Supabase

-Este proyecto simula un pipeline real de carga de facturas desde múltiples distribuidores.
-Modulariza el flujo en etapas independientes: lectura, transformación, validación y carga.
-Cada parte está desacoplada para permitir testing, mantenimiento y escalabilidad.
-La base de datos es un PostgreSQL gestionado por Supabase y el backend está desarrollado con FastAPI.
+## 🚀 Project Overview

+This project simulates a real-world data pipeline to process and ingest invoice data using:

+- FastAPI for API development
+- Pandas for data manipulation
+- Supabase (PostgreSQL) as the database layer
+- Docker for containerized deployment
+- Pytest for integration tests

+It supports both real insertions and dry_run (test mode) to ensure data is valid before touching production

 ---

-## 🚀 Tecnologías utilizadas

-- Python
-- FastAPI
+## 🧠 Why This Project?

+As a Data Analyst exploring the Data Engineering world, I wanted to build an end-to-end solution:

+- Upload CSVs that are similar to those provided by users
-- Pandas
+- Validate required fields
+- Clean & transform data (with full traceability)
+- Insert into a real DB (hosted on Supabase)
-- PostgreSQL / Supabase
+- Offer preview / dry-run safety mode
-- Docker
+- Be deployable in real scenarios via Docker
-- Pytest (para testing)
-- dotenv

 ---